AndyButland/UmbracoMapper/ReadMe.md

 	- Added SourceRelatedProperty to PropertyMapping class, to allow mapping to related IPublishedContent selected via a content picker
 - 1.3.3
     - Amended related property mapping to handle case where the [Umbraco Core Property Editor Converters](http://our.umbraco.org/projects/developer-tools/umbraco-core-property-editor-converters) are installed, and we'll get back an actual IPublishedContent from related content instead of just the node Id
+- 1.3.4
+	- Added support for string concatenating two or more source properties to a single destination one

 ## Credits